ttk2/Humbug/README.md

 - ender_pearl_teleportation: Boolean, Turns on Ender Pearl teleportation
 - ench_gold_app_edible: Boolean, Allows players to eat Enchanted Golden Apples.
 If false, Enchanted Golden Apples are converted to normal Golden Apples
 - ench_gold_app_craftable: Boolean, Allows the Enchanted Golden Apple recipe to be used
+- wither_skull_drop_rate: Integer between -1 and 1000000, -1 is standard behavior.
+If a random number [0, 1000000) is less then this value, a wither skull drops.
+For example, 200000 is a 20% drop rate.

 Default configuration (biased for CivCraft):
 - debug: false